Grapycal/Grapycal/backend/docs/source/index.rst

 Welcome to Grapycal Documentation!
 ====================================

-Grapycal is a graphical and interactive programming interface with a web user interface.
+Grapycal is a graphical and interactive programming language.
 It allows users to manipulate and assemble programs by dragging and clicking blocks or graphs representing various built-in and custom Python functions.

 `Grapycal v0.2.0 whats new <https://github.com/eri24816/Grapycal/blob/main/docs/v0.2.0.md>`_